Investigation Launched into Isolation Practices at Cartier Youth Center in Laval

 Employees and union representatives denounce these practices.
 The CISSS de Laval, responsible for the installation, attributes this situation to the dilapidation of the premises, poorly suited to a clientele of this age, and to the high demand.

 In 2021, the CISSS de Laval also submitted a plan to the Ministry of Health and Social Services to rejuvenate its facilities.
-“What we read about isolation and restraint is worrying,” Minister Carmant briefly commented.
+“What we read regarding isolation and restraint is worrying,” Minister Carmant briefly commented.

 Qualifying the article as The Press “alarming”, Liberal MP Brigitte Garceau denounced “the inhumane conditions in which children are placed under youth protection”.